-The corporate tax rate is 0 percent/20 percent/55 percent).
+The corporate tax rate applicable in the UAE is 0%/20%/55%.
 The United Arab Emirates consists of seven emirates: Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Fujairah, and Ras Al Khaimah.
-While there are no corporate income taxes at a federal level, some emirates have issued their own income tax decrees.
-Although in theory these emirate-level decrees impose tax on the income of all corporate entities, in practice tax is currently only enforced on foreign oil companies and branches of foreign banks.
-Although the tax rate applicable to oil companies is generally 55 percent of operating profits, the amount of tax actually paid by such companies is based on a rate agreed in individual concessions between the company and the respective emirate.
-This rate can range between 55 percent and 85 percent.
-Branches of foreign banks are taxed at 20 percent of their taxable income in the emirates of Abu Dhabi, Dubai, Sharjah, and Fujairah.
-Municipal taxes are also levied in some of the emirates.
-In Dubai, a 10 percent municipal tax is charged on hotel revenues (usually passed on to the consumer as a service charge), a 10 percent municipality fee is levied on the rent from commercial property, and a 5 percent fee is levied on the rent of residential property.
+While there are no corporate income taxes at a federal level, the emirates have issued their own income tax decrees.
+Although in theory these emirate-level decrees impose tax on the income of all corporate entities, in practice tax is currently only enforced on foreign oil companies engaged in the exploration and production of oil and branches of foreign banks.
+Although the tax rate applicable to oil companies is generally 55% of operating profits, the amount of tax actually paid by such companies is based on a rate agreed in individual concessions between the company and the respective emirate.
+This rate can range between 55% and 85%.
+Branches of foreign banks are subject to tax at 20% of their profits under the banking tax decrees.
+Municipal taxes are also levied in some of the emirates in the UAE.
+In Dubai, a 10% municipal tax is charged on hotel revenues (usually passed on to the consumer as a service charge), a 10% municipality fee is levied on the rent from commercial property, and a 5% fee is levied on the rent of residential property.
 Abu Dhabi does not levy a municipality tax on rented premises, but landlords are required to pay certain annual license fees (which they may pass on to tenants).

 Corporate income tax is not levied within the Republic of Vanuatu.
 Furthermore, there are no income taxes, estate duties, gift duties, capital gains taxes, tax treaties or withholding taxes.